John Temple (judge): Background and education

-Temple was born in Ireland, the son of Sir William Temple, provost of Trinity College, Dublin, and his wife Martha Harrison, daughter of Robert Harrison of Derbyshire.
-He was educated at Trinity College, Dublin and spent some time travelling abroad.
+Temple was born in Ireland, the son of Sir William Temple, provost of Trinity College Dublin, and his wife Martha Harrison, daughter of Robert Harrison of Derbyshire.
+He was educated at Trinity College Dublin and spent some time travelling abroad.
 On his return he entered the personal service of Charles I and was knighted.

 Legal career

 Temple returned to Ireland and on 31 January 1640 succeeded Sir Christopher Wandesford as Master of the Rolls in Ireland and was admitted to the Privy Council of Ireland.
 When the Irish Rebellion of 1641 broke out in October he served the government in provisioning the city.
-On 23 July 1642, he was elected Member of the Irish House of Commons for Meath, being described as of Ballycrath, County Carlow.
+On 23 July 1642, he was elected Member of the Irish House of Commons for County Meath, being described as of Ballycrath, County Carlow.
 He tended to support the Parliamentary side and in August 1643 he was suspended from his office by the Lords Justices, Sir John Borlase and Sir Henry Tichborne, acting on instructions from King Charles.
 He was imprisoned in Dublin Castle with Sir William Parsons, Sir Adam Loftus, and Sir Robert Meredyth.
 The main charge against him was of writing in May and June two scandalous letters against the King, which suggested the King had favoured the rebels.

 After a year's imprisonment he was exchanged, and in 1645 was chosen MP for Chichester in the Long Parliament of the English House of Commons in compensation for the harsh treatment he had undergone.
 He received special thanks for the services he had rendered to the English interest in Ireland at the beginning of the rebellion.